ADGEfficiency/adgefficiency.github.io/_posts/2019-04-25-machine-learning-in-energy.md

 categories:
   - Energy
   - Machine Learning
-excerpt:  What is machine learning anyway?
+excerpt:  A guide for the energy professional.

 ---